Georges034302/my-test-repo-projects/README.md

 * Update README everytime a feature is added
 * Every team member is responsible for updating README
 * Team home page added
-* Testing the tracker workflows and update readme